zauguin/SnapmakerUpdate/README.md

     public, I'll send you a PR to fix this).
 Given that you will almost always pass `0 20`, this combination has been made the default and can be omitted.

-The to be wrapped firmware image is read from standard input, the wrapped image is written to standard output.
+The to be wrapped firmware image is read from standard input or the file specified with `--input=`, the wrapped image is written to standard output or to the file specified with `--output`.
 So we run

+    $TOOLS/package --input=$MARLIN/.pioenvs/GD32F105/firmware.bin \
+      --output=controller_new.bin.packet                          \
-    $TOOLS/package --flag controller Snapmaker_V3.2.2_MK1 \
+      --flag controller Snapmaker_V3.2.2_MK1
-      < $MARLIN/.pioenvs/GD32F105/firmware.bin > controller_new.bin.packet

 (you would get exactly the same result when using

+    $TOOLS/package --input=$MARLIN/.pioenvs/GD32F105/firmware.bin \
+      --output=controller_new.bin.packet                          \
-    $TOOLS/package --flag controller Snapmaker_V3.2.2_MK1 0 20 \
+      --flag controller Snapmaker_V3.2.2_MK1 0 20
-      < $MARLIN/.pioenvs/GD32F105/firmware.bin > controller_new.bin.packet
 )

 Now we have the wrapped fimware in `controller_new.bin.packet`.